ThemeFuse/Unyson-Documentation/extension/styling/index.rst

 Styling
 =======

+This extension lets you control the website visual style.
+Starting from predefined styles to changing specific fonts and colors across the website.
-A way to allow users to control the design of some front end elements.
-This extension creates a page in **Appearance > Styling** menu.
+It creates a page in **Appearance > Styling** menu.

 .. contents::
     :local: